ronafan/data-analysis-nanodgree_projects/p0-chopstick-length-analysis/Data_Analyst_ND_Project0.md

-#Project 0-testing demo: The relationship between Chopsticks length and its food-pinching performance
+#The relationship between Chopsticks length and its food-pinching performance

 ### Background: An investigation for determining the optimum length of chopsticks.
 [Link to Abstract and Paper](http://www.ncbi.nlm.nih.gov/pubmed/15676839)